-The Desiring God Nation Conference begins on Friday.
+The Desiring God National Conference begins on Friday.
 It’s a conference dedicated to C.S.
-Lewis, and we titled the conference: “The Romantic Rationalist: God, Life, and Imagination in the Work of C.S.
-Lewis.”
+Lewis called the Romantic Rationalist: God, Life, and Imagination in the Work of C.S.
+Lewis.
 The fun starts on Friday at the Minneapolis Convention Center.
-Pastor John, what do you look forward to from the speakers, and maybe give us a sense of what you’ll be sharing at the conference.
+Pastor John, what do you look forward to from the speakers, and what will you be sharing at the conference?

-Tony, the more I read and think in preparation for this conference on C.S.
-Lewis the more excited I get.
-And I know that Lewis had his flaws.
-The more I read the more I know.
-Personal flaws, moral flaws, relational flaws, doctrinal flaws.
-We won’t celebrate those and we won’t ignore those, but here is why we turn to him, frankly, with deep felt thankfulness and a desire to honor him 50 years after his death.
-Let me put it in a quote from Peter Kreeft in an essay that he wrote 30 years ago.
+The more I read and think in preparation for this conference on C.S.
+Lewis, the more excited I get.
+I know that Lewis had his flaws.
+The more I read, the more I know: personal flaws, moral flaws, relational flaws, doctrinal flaws.
+We won’t celebrate those, and we won’t ignore those, but here is why we turn to him, frankly, with deep-felt thankfulness and a desire to honor him fifty years after his death.
+Let me put it in a quote from Peter Kreeft in an essay that he wrote thirty years ago.
 I just love this quote and it will give the people a sense of what we are in for.

-I am really exited that Philip Ryken, president of Wheaton is going to come and tackle the issue of Lewis’ view of Scripture, inerrancy and Lewis as the patron saint of Evangelicalism, I am excited that Doug Wilson is going to tackle the issue of what did he really believe about salvation?
-Was he a reformed person in his soteriology or wasn’t he?
-Kevin Vanhoozer from Trinity is going to talk about the role of imagination in theology and discipleship and Randy Alcorn is going to tackle heaven and the new earth with Lewis as his help.
+I am really excited that Philip Ryken, president of Wheaton, is going to come and tackle the issues of Lewis’ view of Scripture, inerrancy, and Lewis as the patron saint of evangelicalism.
+I am excited that Doug Wilson is going to tackle the issue of what he really believed about salvation.
+Was he a Reformed person in his soteriology or wasn’t he?
+Kevin Vanhoozer from Trinity is going to talk about the role of imagination in theology and discipleship, and Randy Alcorn is going to tackle heaven and the new earth with Lewis as his help.

-And as far as my own messages go, I have been working really hard on the ... in the last weeks and I am so amazed at what I am seeing.
-My first job on the first night is to say: Why did we title this thing Romantic Rationalist?
-And the deeper I have gone into what do we mean by romantic and what do we mean by rationalist and how did that work itself out in bringing him to Christ and in the way he did all of his ministry of teaching and writing, speaking, in the use of metaphor and poetry and story.
-It is...
-I think it is... it is getting more profound the more I look at it.
+As far as my own messages go, over the last weeks I have been so amazed at what I am seeing.
+My job on the first night is to say, “Why did we title this thing Romantic Rationalist?”
+And the deeper I have gone into what we mean by romantic and rationalist, and how that worked itself out in bringing him to Christ and in the way he did all of his ministry of teaching, writing, and speaking using metaphor and poetry and story, it is getting more profound the more I look at it.

-So, yeah, I am really excited.
+I am really excited.
 If people haven’t signed up to come, I hope they will.